China Jan new bank loans jump more than expected to record 4.9 trln yuan

-BEIJING, Feb 10 (Reuters) - New bank loans in China jumped more than expected to a record 4.9 trillion yuan ($720.21 billion) in January, as the central bank moved to shore up growth in the world's second-biggest economy following the lifting of tough pandemic controls.
+BEIJING, Feb 10 (Reuters) - New bank loans in China jumped more than expected to a record 4.9 trillion yuan ($720.21 billion) in January as the central bank looks to kickstart a recovery in the world's second-biggest economy after the lifting of harsh pandemic controls.

-A strong rebound in credit demand will be essential to the economy's recovery this year, after harsh COVID measures and a crisis in the property sector dragged China's growth down to 3% in 2022, one of its worst rates in nearly half a century.
+A strong rebound in credit demand will be essential for an economic revival this year after harsh COVID measures and a crisis in the property sector dragged China's growth down to 3% in 2022, one of its worst rates in nearly half a century.

-January new loans more than tripled December's tally and exceeded analysts' expectations, according to data released by the People's Bank of China on Friday.
+January's new loans more than tripled December's tally and exceeded analysts' expectations, according to data released by the People's Bank of China (PBOC) on Friday.

-Analysts polled by Reuters had predicted new yuan loans would jump to 4 trillion yuan in January, from 1.4 trillion yuan in the previous month and compared with the previous monthly record of 3.98 trillion yuan in January 2022.
+Analysts polled by Reuters had predicted new yuan loans would jump to 4 trillion yuan in January, from 1.4 trillion yuan in December and above the previous monthly record of 3.98 trillion yuan in January 2022.

-Chinese banks tend to issue more loans monthly at the beginning of the year to get higher-quality customers and win market share, but the size of the increase spurred hopes that business and consumer confidence is rapidly improving since the anti-virus curbs were abruptly lifted in December.
+Chinese banks tend to issue more loans at the beginning of the year to gain higher-quality customers and win market share, but the size of the increase spurred hopes that business and consumer confidence is improving rapidly after the anti-COVID curbs were suddenly lifted in December.

-"Overall, this is a positive credit report, and is likely to help the economy to rebound significantly in the first quarter of 2023, and the next focus for the markets will be the post-festival property sales, as it is highly correlated to bank credits."
+"Overall, this is a positive credit report, and is likely to help the economy to rebound significantly in the first quarter of 2023.
+The next focus for the markets will be property sales, which are highly correlated to bank credit."

 Household loans, mostly mortgages, rose to 257.2 billion yuan in January from 175.3 billion yuan in December, while corporate loans soared to 4.68 trillion yuan from 1.26 trillion yuan.